Where

 breed.
 You have to be strict when they are young so

-that may be cute when they are puppies are not nearly
+that may be cute when they are puppies is not nearly

 as cute once they are full grown, at which time bad

-(and this is with any puppy you get, not just Queenslands)
+(and this is with any puppy you get, not just Queensland Heelers),

 puppies like to chew on things, especially toes and